Nathan Healy

 Frequently Asked Questions

-Yes, Charlottesville has net metering through both major utility providers.
-Dominion Energy and Appalachian Power Company (APCo) both offer 1:1 net metering, crediting you at the full retail rate for excess solar energy sent to the grid.
+Yes, Charlottesville homeowners are served by Dominion Energy and Appalachian Power Company (APCo), both of which offer 1:1 net metering at the full retail rate.
+Excess solar energy sent to the grid earns bill credits that carry over month to month on a per-kWh basis.

-Yes, solar panels typically increase home value in Charlottesville.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
-For a median-priced Charlottesville home, this could mean thousands of dollars in added value.
+Yes, solar panels can increase your home’s value in Charlottesville.
+Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $400,000 home in Charlottesville, that could represent over $16,000 in added value.